NathanKr/setup-do-droplet-for-next.js-app/README.md

 ....

 <h2>Motivation</h2>
-You have a next.js application and you want to host it on digital ocean droplet.
+You have a next.js application and you want to host it on digital ocean droplet - VPS.
 You want to use https and a domain.
 What setup is required on the droplt to achive this ?

 <h2>Installation</h2>
 <h4>make pm2 global (one point of truth)</h4>